replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * CA certificates for snapshot storage endpoints can now be uploaded on the snapshot page of the admin console.
 * User sessions expire after 12 hours of inactivity.
 * Removes expired sessions from the store in a daily cleanup job.
-* Adds [`Exclude MinIO from Air Gap Bundles`](/vendor/packaging-air-gap-excluding-minio) (Beta) option for vendors.
-This allows a vendor to exclude MinIO images from app manager air gap bundle downloads from the download portal.
-For more information see the [documentation for this feature](/vendor/packaging-air-gap-excluding-minio).
+* Adds a Beta option for vendors to exclude MinIO images from app manager air gap bundles from the download portal.
+For more information, see [ MinIO from Air Gap Bundles](/vendor/packaging-air-gap-excluding-minio) in the documentation.

 ### Bug Fixes
 * Fixes an issue where the registry image pull secrets were not applied in the additional namespaces specified by the application in minimal RBAC installations.